 Best for: Runners who don’t want to spend more than £100

 A super-affordable option, this isn’t like the treadmill you’d be used to in the gym – it’s non-motorised, meaning you need to start running or walking to make the belt move.
-There’s only one level of incline, and it’s set to 6%, so you’ll feel like you’re running up-hill.
-The treadmill does fold flat for easy storage.
-It’s probably not the easiest to do your long-run on, but it’s an affordable option.
+There’s only one level of incline, and it’s set to six per cent, so you’ll feel like you’re running uphill.
+The treadmill folds flat for easy storage.
+It’s probably not the best for your long run, but it’s an affordable option.

 Best for: Runners looking for an affordable option on Amazon